blackcatacademy/blackcat-testing/docs/EDGEN_MINIMAL_PROD_RUNBOOK.md

    - Note: `trust.web3.rpc_endpoints` and `trust.web3.rpc_quorum` are part of the runtime-config attestation and become immutable once locked on-chain for a given installation.

+5) (Optional) Decide whether to enable the secrets agent demo (`BLACKCAT_TESTING_ENABLE_SECRETS_AGENT=1`).
+   - This changes the runtime config JSON and therefore changes the policy v3 runtime-config attestation value.
+   - If you enable it, keep it enabled for Steps 1–5 so the on-chain commitment matches.

 ## Step 1: Compute integrity root + policy hash (docker, local)

 From the `blackcatacademy` root: